Texiwill/aac-lib/ovfimport/README.md

 These tools read all the options for an OVA/OVF and allows settings to be specified for all of them as necessary.

+ov-import.sh makes extensive use of hiera and yaml files for configuration and dependency mapping. e.g. picking up global information.

 ### Description
 The govc-import.sh tool requires govc and json_reformat from the YAJL (Yet Another JSON Library) software package.
 Without which this script